 John Woolrich – a much commissioned and frequently performed composer, a creative teacher and an original programmer – celebrates his 60th birthday in 2014.
 Ahead of this big year he talks to Sonia Stevenson about his career, his compositions and his passion for programming.

-look back an reflect.
+This landmark birthday offers the chance to look back an reflect.
 What, for you, have been the highlights of your compositional career so far?

 “Some music — a lot of chamber music for instance — is private, you eavesdrop.
 Other music is more public: it comes off the stage towards you.
 My oboe concerto, I think, struck a balance between public and private.
 It’s wonderful to have your music played by superb professional musicians, but it’s equally wonderful to have it played by people who aren’t paid, who make music simply for pleasure.
 Luciano Berio (rather beautifully) dedicated his piece Accordo to the people who work all day in schools, factories and offices, and then make music in their spare time.
 I’m very pleased that my viola concertante, Ulysses Awakes, has been taken up this summer by the Buskaid Soweto String Project in South Africa.”